"I don't know how you deal with all that blood"

 When people think of the word paramedic or ambulance, the usual buzzwords that follow are "car crashes", "heart attacks", "CPR", and "drunk people".

-(Picture: Tanoh stood next to an ambulance car)
+(Picture: Tanoh stood next to a rapid response vehicle)

 The essence of the paramedic role is to save your life.
 We are highly trained in both medical and traumatic emergencies.
 In situations such as heart attacks, strokes, severe asthma attacks, severe allergic reactions, severe infections or sepsis we can bring something to the table.
 Our degree level education allows us to understand the physiology of the patient and how to use pharmacological tools to make them stable enough to get to specialised care as quickly as the lights and sirens can take us.